Diagnostics DevelopmentNational facilities

-HTP technologies have a great potential to impact future set-up for clinical diagnostics, e.g. in diagnostics of cancer, cardiovascular diseases, inherited diseases and communicable diseases, since significantly more information can be provided by these technologies for each patient or sample.
+HTP technologies have a great potential to impact future set-up for clinical diagnostics, e.g. in diagnostics of cancer, inherited diseases and communicable diseases, since significantly more information can be provided by these technologies for each patient sample.
 Nevertheless, HTP technologies often involve complicated work-flows and specialized equipment that generate large amounts of data requiring specialized data analysis before interpretation.
-Thus, the clinical implementation of these techniques requires careful adaptation to health-care requirements regarding rapid and secure handling and processing of data as well as accurate interpretation of test results.
+Thus, the clinical implementation of these techniques requires careful adaptation to healthcare requirements regarding rapid and secure handling and processing of data as well as accurate interpretation of test results.

 To help healthcare and public health systems to overcome these challenges as well as to keep pace with the rapidly developing techniques, this platform integrates technological, bioinformatics and clinical expertise to facilitate the application of HTP genomics in diagnostics.
 An important aim for the platform is to disseminate up-to-date information about established assays/protocols and hence serve as a national competence center for HTP analysis in collaboration with hospitals and public health organizations throughout the country.
 A crucial aspect of this work is also to prepare national guidelines and ethical principles for interpretation of test results using these new technologies.

 The Clinical Genomics facilities lay the foundation for Genomic Medicine Sweden (GMS), with the aim to give patients all over Sweden access to large-scale genomic analyses and thereby improve diagnostics and individualized treatment.
 The Clinical Genomics facility nodes work in close collaboration with GMS, taking part in the development of novel technologies to be implemented in routine clinical diagnostics.